Skip to main content

 emacs-jylhis.nix

-The full fork-backed package set is still experimental because the Meson fork has previously crashed while byte-compiling downstream Emacs packages.
-Use just build-jylhis-full to exercise that path explicitly.
+The full fork-backed package set is still experimental because the Meson fork has previously crashed while byte-compiling downstream Emacs packages, so it is not advertised as a buildable flake output.
+It remains reachable through the Home Manager services.jotain.emacsBackend = "jylhis" option, which consumes the jylhisEmacsPackages overlay attribute directly.

 default.nix